Mark Hunt: Ultimate Fighting Championship

-Hunt was transferred to the UFC as part of their acquisition of Pride Fighting Championships.
-The UFC offered to pay up Hunt's contract and more – totaling $450,000 – but Hunt elected to fight instead.
+When the UFC acquired Pride FC in 2007, they also acquired Hunt's contract.
+Hunt was owed a specific number of fights on a no-cut contract, but due to Hunt being on a losing streak at the time, the UFC reportedly offered him a total sum of approximately $450,000 for a contract buyout, but Hunt refused, electing to fight instead.
 Hunt made his UFC debut on 25 September 2010, at UFC 119 against fellow UFC newcomer and undefeated prospect Sean McCorkle.
 Hunt trained with American Top Team for the fight.
 Photos that had emerged on the internet had shown that Hunt had lost a considerable amount of weight in comparison to that of his Pride days.
 Hunt lost the fight via submission in the first round.

 Hunt's next fight in the UFC was against Chris Tuchscherer at UFC 127 on 27 February 2011, in Sydney, Australia.
 Hunt defeated Tuchscherer in the second round via KO, earning Knockout of the Night honors.

 Hunt faced Ben Rothwell at UFC 135 on 24 September 2011.
 He won the fight via unanimous decision.

 Hunt next faced Cheick Kongo on 26 February 2012, at UFC 144.
 He won the fight via TKO in the first round.

 Hunt was expected face Stefan Struve on 26 May 2012, at UFC 146.
 However, he pulled out of the bout due to injury ten days prior to the event.

 The bout with Struve was rescheduled for 3 March 2013, at UFC on Fuel TV 8.
 Hunt defeated Struve via third-round TKO in a performance that earned him Knockout of the Night honors.

 Hunt faced Junior dos Santos on 25 May 2013, at UFC 160, replacing an injured Alistair Overeem.
 Hunt lost the fight via knockout in the third round in a bout that earned both participants Fight of the Night honors.
 Afterwards, some major MMA media outlets were considering this to be the best fight in the history of the UFC heavyweight division.

 Hunt faced Antônio Silva in the main event on 7 December 2013, at UFC Fight Night 33.
 The fight went to a decision, with one judge scoring it 48–47 for Hunt, while the other two judges had the scores even 47–47, resulting in a majority draw.
 Post-fight, Dana White stated that the bout won Fight of the Night and, despite the draw result, both men would receive their win bonuses.
 The bout with Silva has been described as one of the best in the promotion's heavyweight history.
 In a post-fight test, Silva tested positive for elevated testosterone, which was believed to be attributed to undergoing UFC-approved testosterone replacement therapy.
 In turn, the bout is still a "draw" on Hunt's official record, while in Silva's case it was overturned to a no-contest.